google/calblink/README.md

 *   If attempting to install the blink1 go library or run calblink.go on OSX gives an error about "'usb.h' file not found", make sure that C_INCLUDE_PATH and LIBRARY_PATH are set appropriately.
+*   Sending a SIGQUIT will turn on debug mode while the app is running.
+By default on Unix-based systems, this is sent by hitting Ctrl-\\ (backslash).
+    There is currently no way to turn debug mode off once it is set.

 ## Legal